cloudify-community/manager-of-managers/README.md

 ## 3. Exposing sub managers in Spire Manager

 ***To use local managers through the central Spire manager, you need to expose information about them in Spire via discovery blueprint.
-The discovery blueprint automate the process of pulling the relevant configuration properties from each manager and placing them as an environment in the Spire manager.***
+The discovery blueprint automate the process of exposing the relevant configuration properties for each manager and placing them as an environment in the Spire manager.***

 ### Adding sub-manager through the discovery blueprint